collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Options

-Simplest scenario
+The first two options involve clicking merge in the browser without running the code locally
-* When you look at the pull request in the browser, you can tell it can be accepted and click merge (for example, if the pull request is fixing a typo)
+* You look at the pull request changes in the browser, you can tell they can be accepted and click merge (for example, if the pull request is fixing a typo)

-Second simplest scenario
-* You look at the pull request in the browser.
+* You look at the pull request changes in the browser.
 You need to change something, but you can change it in the browser.
 You edit the file in the browser and click merge (for example, if you fix a typo in the pull request)

 </td></tr>